ZIMMERMAN HIGH SCHOOL

 3. Once accepted, see your counselor to discuss credits, graduation requirements, etc.

-4. The PSEO Notice of Student Registration form (state form) must be completed and signed by your parent/guardian if under 18, and your counselor, before you register each quarter/semester to ensure the school district’s payment of tuition.
+4. The PSEO Notice of Student Registration form (state form) must be completed and signed by your parent/guardian if you are under age 18, and your counselor, before you register each quarter/semester to ensure the school district’s payment of tuition.

 5. After you register at the college, see your school counselor for a schedule change.